 Job Opportunities in Mathematics

-To apply, please visit WWW.CALPOLYJOBS.ORG, complete a required online faculty application and apply to requisition #102873.
+To apply, please visit WWW.CALPOLYJOBS.ORG, complete a required online faculty application and apply to requisition #103199.
 Please attach to your application the following in PDF format: cover letter, resume/curriculum vitae (with teaching experience), unofficial transcripts (acceptable initially) and CSU courses previously taught (if applicable).
 Please be prepared to provide names and email addresses of three professional references when completing your application.
+If you have any questions or problems, please contact the recruiting department at: (805) 756-1227.
 Official transcripts will be required prior to appointment.
-REVIEW BEGIN DATE: May 24, 2013.
-EEO
+REVIEW BEGIN DATE: May 23, 2014.

 For questions, please contact the Mathematics Department at (805) 756-1227 or email email@example.com.